fnplus/100DaysOfCode/README.md

 6. **Tweet/Share your progress every day using the #100DaysOfCode and #fnplus hashtag.**

 7. Follow [100DaysOfCode](https://twitter.com/_100DaysOfCode) Twitter Bot that retweets the tweets that contain the #100DaysOfCode hashtag.
-It's a great way to keep yourself motivated and to participate in the community.
-Thanks [@amanhimself](https://twitter.com/amanhimself) for creating it!

 8. Important: (see No.3 above for a specific rule on this) Encourage others who are doing the same challenge on Twitter or elsewhere - by giving them props when they are posting updates on their progress, supporting them when things get difficult.
 Thus we will grow a community that is helpful and effective, which will lead to a higher success rate for each person involved.
 It's also more likely that you will stick to your own commitment, given that you will get acquainted with a couple people (or more) right away.